Cyprien-GEHU/holbertonschool-shell/basics/README.md

 7-movethatfile : movie the file "betty" in "/tmp/my_first_directory"
 8-firstdelete : delete file betty in "/tmp/my_first_directory"
 9-firstdirdeletion : delete the directory "my_first_directory" in "/tmp"
+10-back : script to change directory to the previous one